-Pro tip: download the Telekom app from the Google Play store or Apple iStore to manage your data usage and top it up on the go, or buy a top-up voucher at pretty much any convenience store.
+Pro tip: download the MyTelkomsel app from the Google Play Store or Apple App Store to manage your data usage and top it up on the go, or buy a top-up voucher at pretty much any convenience store.

-8. Avoid the Porters and Taxi Touts.
+15. Avoid the Porters and Taxi Touts.

 They are seasoned operators who will try their best to direct you to “taxi drivers” for your transfer to your destination.

 You would be far better off arranging for a private car and driver to meet you at the airport and transfer you to your hotel or villa for a friction-free experience.

 Just past the telco kiosks, there is a couple of small convenience stores where you can buy water and other snacks and refreshments (yes, they sell Bintang), the first on the right-hand side, the second on the left-hand side before the waiting throng of transport operators.

 There is also a small coffee kiosk a bit further around to the right opposite the information desk (easily seen with a huge arrivals/departures board hanging above it) and directly behind the waiting wall of drivers looking back towards the sliding exit doors.